lyie28/PHILOSOPHERS/README.md

 # PHILOSOPHERS [MAC version]
-This project runs a simulation of the classic philosopher's problem using multithreading.
+This project runs a simulation of the classic philosophers problem using multithreading.

 Notes:
 - All data that is shared/accessed in any way between threads/the main must be protected by a mutex.